• Facebook

 • This soup makes great leftovers.
 Just be aware that the noodles will continue to absorb the broth as they sit in the fridge.
 When I reheat this soup, I typically add another cup of broth to the pot.

-A pot of soup with alphabet noodles, frozen corn and frozen green beans.
+A pot with noodles, broth, frozen corn and frozen green beans.

 A bowl of alphabet soup with beef and vegetables in a tomato broth.

-This soup is meant to appeal to the kids, but adults love it too!
-The hearty combination of meat, veggies and pasta just can’t be beat.
+This alphabet soup appeals to kids, but adults love it too!
+A bowl of this hearty combination of meat, veggies and pasta just can’t be beat.

 Alphabet Soup